 Fix 4 – Modify Zoom’s audio settings

-If your microphone works well on other programs and only runs into problems on Zoom, the reason may be the app’s audio settings.
-You can adjust the settings as follow and see whether this brings back your input device.
+If your microphone works well on other programs and only runs into problems on Zoom, the reason may be the app’s settings.
+You can adjust the settings as follow and see whether this brings back your audio input.

 1) Launch Zoom.
 Then, click the cogwheel icon on the top right corner to enter Zoom’s settings.

 2) Click the Audio tab, select the right microphone you’re using from the drop-down menu next to Microphone.

 3) Tick Automatically join audio by computer when joining a meeting.